vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 ### Order of scopes

 Currently, an inner scope already has a priority over outer scopes.
-Let's consider the the following general example to understand the current resolve of KDoc reference :
+Let's consider the following general example to understand the current resolve of KDoc reference :
 ```kotlin
 class B